runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_DISABLE_APPLY_ALL=true
   ```
-  Disable \"atlantis apply\" command so a specific project/workspace/directory has to
+  Disable `atlantis apply` command so a specific project/workspace/directory has to
   be specified for applies.

 ### `--disable-autoplan`